 If you use AWS IAM Identity Center or named profiles for the AWS Command Line Interface (AWS CLI), you must use SimSpace Weaver app SDK version 1.12.1 or higher.
-The latest version is 1.16.0.
+The latest version is 1.15.3.
 For information about SimSpace Weaver versions, see SimSpace Weaver versions.
 The SimSpace Weaver app SDK scripts use the AWS CLI.
 If you use IAM Identity Center, you can either copy your IAM Identity Center profile for the AWS CLI to your default profile or provide the name of your IAM Identity Center profile to SimSpace Weaver app SDK scripts with the --profile cli-profile-name parameter.
-For more information, see Configuring the AWS CLI to use AWS IAM Identity Center in the AWS Command Line Interface User Guide and Configuration and credential file settings in the AWS Command Line Interface User Guide.
+For more information, see Configuring the AWS CLI to use AWS IAM Identity Center in the AWS Command Line Interface User Guide.